genesiscommunitysuccess/docs/docs/platform-reference/infrastructure/clusters.md

 ## Independent processes

 Every Genesis process is an independent Java process running on a dedicated JVM.
-This  enables segregation of data classification. account privileges & service tiering.
+This ensures segregation of data classification. account privileges and service tiering.